-The foreskin’sdouble-layered sheath enables a gliding action which is the hallmark mechanical feature of the intact penis as it slips in and out of itself enabling the penile skin to glide back and forth over the penile shaft.
-It can normally be slipped all the way or almost all the way back to the base of the penis and can also be stretched forward beyond the glans, depending on how much foreskin there is.
+The foreskin’s double-layered sheath enables a gliding action which is the hallmark mechanical feature of the intact penis as it slips in and out of itself enabling the penile skin to glide back and forth over the penile shaft.
+It can normally be slipped all the way back to the base of the penis and can also be stretched forward beyond the glans, depending on how much foreskin there is.
 This wide range of motion is the mechanism by which the penis and the orgasmic triggers in the foreskin, frenulum, and glans are stimulated.
-The double-layered design of the foreskin does indeed permit smooth penetration and a sliding action.
+The double-layered design of the foreskin permits smooth penetration and a sliding action.
 The skin of the penis, including the foreskin, becomes rougher during erection.
 This roughness is brought about by a mechanism similar to that which raises goosebumps.
 The extra frictional resistance brought about in this way reduces slippage of penile skin against female tissues.
-The double-layering of the foreskin is designed to offset the frictional effect of “erect” penile skin and allow for easy vaginal penetration.
-Difficulty in retracting the foreskin fully, might not be due to a tight foreskin but rather to a short frenulum, which is also known as frenulum breve.
-Upon retraction whilst erect the glans penis will bend forward due to the restriction from having a short frenulum.
-The frenulum can be stretched with Betamethasone or if it can’t be stretched then a frenuloplasty which basically makes a clean cut in the frenulum with no removal of any tissue, is possible.
+The double-layering of the foreskin is designed to offset the frictional effect of “erect” penile skin and allow for easy oral, vaginal or anal penetration.

 The foreskin may also possess other capabilities and functions which haven’t as yet been identified, recognized or understood.
 Scientists in Europe recently detected Oestrogen receptors in its basal epidermal cells.
 What other, as yet unknown properties and functions does the foreskin hold within its folds?
 More investigative and definitive research is needed to comprehensively understand this evolutionary wonder of nature bestowed upon human males.

 Educational medical slideshow covers the development and functions of the prepuce (foreskin) from before birth through adulthood.
-The terminology used while professional is comprehensible to a lay audience.
+The terminology used whilst professional is comprehensible to a lay audience